 Some paths are shingle or grass, so bring a sturdy, off-road-ready buggy if possible – or prepare to carry your tyke in a sling.

 Naturally.
 All fresh ingredients are seasonal and sourced from local farm shops, and meat is pasture-fed.
 Food waste and coffee granules are used for compost, there are water butts to collect rainwater and power comes from solar panels.
-Lodges are built from local and reclaimed wood and they’re well-insulated to reduce heat loss.
+Huts are built from local and reclaimed wood and they’re well-insulated to reduce heat loss.